Adelanwa04-data/DataAnalytics-Assessment-/README.md

 - Sorted the output in a logical order

 #### Challenges
-It took me to decide which field i should use to group the year and month from since the fields doesnt have detailed description.
-I analyzed each datetime datatype on the table and chose the most logical one
+Determining which field to use for grouping by year and month required careful consideration, as the field descriptions lacked sufficient detail.
+I reviewed all available datetime fields in the table and selected the one that was most logically aligned with the context of the analysis.

 ---
 ### 3. Account Inactivity Alert